 Stakeholder Advisory Committee

-Neighborhood associations: Land use chairs from three neighborhood associations are on the committee.
-The neighborhoods are located in southeast, northeast, and inner portions of Salem.
-These are areas that are not represented by the two City Councilors on the committee, which generally represent West Salem and South Salem.
+- Neighborhood associations: Land use chairs from three neighborhood associations were on the committee.
+The land use chairs were from neighborhoods located in southeast, northeast, and inner portions of Salem.
+These are areas that were not represented by the two City Councilors on the committee, which generally represented West Salem and South Salem.
 We selected the neighborhood representatives to try to achieve geographical representation in the city after the Councilors were selected.

-The committee is a non-voting committee.
-It provides a forum to understand differences and shared values among the participants for mutual gains.
-The committee is expected to meet twice during the first phase of the Our Salem project.
-The public will be invited to attend and participate in all committee meetings.
+The committee was a non-voting committee.
+It provided a forum to understand differences and shared values among the participants for mutual gains.
+The public was be invited to attend and participate in all committee meetings.